 The Baron Growth Fund (Retail Shares) increased 4.40% for the year, yet trailed the Russell 2000 Growth Index by 120 basis points.
 During the year, stock selection added value, but this positive effect was more than offset by the effect of its relative sector weights.

 The Fund’s investments within the Utilities, Materials, and Energy sectors were the largest contributors to relative results.
 Within Utilities, the significant outperformance of the Fund’s only holding in the sector, ITC Holdings Corp., was partly offset by its larger exposure to this lagging sector, which declined 7.5% in the index.
 ITC was also one of the Fund’s largest contributors to absolute and relative performance during the year.
 Strength in Materials was largely attributable to the outperformance of CaesarStone Sdot-Yam Ltd., a leading manufacturer of engineered quartz surfaces used for kitchen and bathroom countertops.
 CaesarStone’s shares outperformed after regularly reporting better-than-expected results and raising full-year guidance.
 The Fund’s lower exposure to the underperforming Materials sector, which dropped 2.1% in the index, also aided relative results.
 The Fund’s Energy investments declined 19.7% as a group amid the sharp drop in oil prices in the latter half of the year, yet outperformed their counterparts in the index by 13.0%.
 Stock selection within the oil & gas drilling and equipment & services sub-industries, led by Helmerich & Payne, Inc. and CARBO Ceramics, Inc., respectively, were the largest contributors to relative performance in the sector.
 While Shares of Helmerich & Payne declined over the period, they held up relatively well after reporting solid results.
-Despite modestly outperforming, CARBO lost significant value and the portfolio manager exited his position before year end, avoiding further loses.
+Despite modestly outperforming, CARBO lost significant value and the portfolio manager exited his position before the end of the third quarter, avoiding further loses.